 He left this world quietly last Friday on October 26th, 2012.

 I haven't spoken much about it.
-In fact I thought it might be strange to say that I'm glad he's gone and maybe that is why.
-I'm not mean and I didn't hate him.
-I loved him.
+In fact I thought it might be strange to say that I'm glad he's gone and maybe that's why.
+I don't mean that in an ill way, I loved him.
 I'm his granddaughter and his great-niece.

 A broken shell waits for the tide.

 My Grandma, Tressie Mae, was a hard-workin young mama -- cared for her family.
-Her husband - his brother - preferred bottle to bride, drank his cares.
+Her husband - his brother - preferred bottle to bride and drank his cares.
 Waves crashed angry and two beautiful little boys washed ashore like sea glass softened.
 Broken bottles.
 Remnants of wartime.

-Grandpa offered her a simple promise - I'll love you if you'll let me.
-She said "okay".
-He picked them up -- carried them.
+Grandpa offered her a simple promise - I'll love you if you'll let me -- she said "okay".
+He picked them up and brought them home.

-Rings & vows & kisses exchanged marked the humble beginning of a journey spanning 49 years, til death but even beyond that.
+Rings & vows & kisses exchanged marked the humble beginning of a journey spanning 49 years - til death they did not part.

 He was born in 1934.
 Five years later he witnessed family members and friends headed to a world at war to battle on foreign soil.
 Later on he'd enlist in the Air Force, willing himself to do the same if called upon.
 At a young age he learned a little bit about honor and sacrifice and doing what is right, even when it's hard.